dani0548161-a11y/my-project/docs/SITE_DESIGNS.md

  channel-group 11 mode active
 ```

-### First-hop redundancy

-HSRP runs on all four VLANs.
-HQ-Core-SW1 is Active with priority 110 and preempt; HQ-Core-SW2 is Standby.

-Hosts receive the virtual IP as their gateway, so a core failure is invisible to them — the VIP moves rather than disappearing.

-### Spanning tree
+### Spanning tree — MST with load balancing

-MST, with HQ-Core-SW1 as root.
+HQ-Core-SW1 is root.
 Instances are split so both access uplinks carry traffic instead of one sitting idle:

 ```
 Po11 -> VLANs 10, 20, 40 forwarding
 Po21 -> VLAN 30 forwarding
 ```

+### The alignment that matters

-**STP root and HSRP Active are deliberately on the same switch.** If the root were SW1 while HSRP Active were SW2, every flow would cross the core peer-link on its way out — traffic would zigzag for no reason.
-Aligning them is a small detail with a large effect, and it is the one most often missed.
+**STP root and HSRP Active both sit on HQ-Core-SW1.** If the root were SW1 while HSRP Active were SW2, every outbound flow would cross the core peer-link on its way out — traffic zigzagging for no reason.

+A small detail with a large effect, and the one most often missed.

 ### Known limitation

 A two-member Port-Channel doubles its STP path cost when one member fails, which can trigger a root-port change and a reconvergence.
-Where that matters, pin the cost so a partial failure does not move the topology:
+Where that matters, pin the cost:

 ```
 interface Port-channel11